 The Plan is intended to qualify for favorable federal and state income tax treatment accorded to plans that qualify under Section 401(a) of the Code, and therefore is intended to be exempt from federal income and state franchise taxes.
-On April 11, 2008, the Internal Revenue Service issued a favorable determination letter on the Plan, which provides that the terms of the Plan conform with the applicable requirements of Section 401(a) of the Code and that the Plan satisfies the requirements of an ESOP under Section 4975(e)(7) of the Code.
-The Plan has been amended since receiving the favorable determination letter.
-However the Plan's administrator believes that the Plan continues to be designed and is currently being operated in compliance with the applicable requirements of the Code.
+The Plan has been amended subsequent to receipt of its most recent Internal Revenue Service favorable determination letter dated April 11, 2008 to bring it into compliance with applicable law and to make other desired changes.
+The 401(k) Committee believes that the Plan is currently designed and being operated in compliance with the applicable requirements of the Code.
 Therefore, no provision for income taxes has been included in the Plan's financial statements.